 11. Avoid Negative Statements

-When you’re negotiating with a seller whose home is in distress, you might think that pointing out the problems you’re going to have to fix — smoke stains, broken windows, trashed lawn, etc. — will help the seller understand why your offer is what it is.
+When negotiating with a seller whose home is in distress, you might think that pointing out the problems you’ll have to fix — smoke stains, broken windows, trashed lawn, etc. — will help the seller understand why your offer is what it is.

 And to some degree, that’s true.

-You do want to be honest with the seller about your costs so that they have more realistic expectations for what you can afford to offer them.
+You want to be honest with the seller about your costs so that they have more realistic expectations for what you can offer them.

-However, it’s important to be careful of how you bring those things up.
+However, it’s essential to be careful about bringing those things up.

-It’s very likely that the homeowner is attached to their property — maybe they inherited it from now-deceased parents or maybe they used to live there themselves.
+The homeowner is likely attached to their property — maybe they inherited it from now-deceased parents, or they used to live there themselves.

 Either way, there are emotions involved.

-So instead of saying, “Look — your home is in really bad condition” or something similar, stick to the facts and avoid emotion: “We estimate that we’re going to spend about $XX,XXX to fix up the home.
+So instead of saying, “Look — your home is in terrible condition” or something similar, stick to the facts and avoid emotion: “We estimate that we’re going to spend about $XX,XXX to fix up the home.
 That’s why our offer is what it is.”

 12. Trust The Follow-Up

-It’s bound to happen — and so it’s best to become comfortable with that word.
+It’s bound to happen, so it’s best to become comfortable with that word.

-The good news, though, is that most deals happen during the follow-up process anyways — especially when you’re making low-ball offers.
+The good news is that most deals happen during the follow-up process, especially when you’re making lowball offers.

 People will say “no” initially because they’re surprised and upset.
 But then they’ll think about it.
 Maybe you send them a text message and an email or give them a phone call.